 You'll get a fast request if your plan determines, or your doctor tells your plan, that waiting for a standard service decision may seriously jeopardize your:

 - Ability to regain maximum function

 The time to complete standard and fast service requests may be extended by up to 14 days in some cases.
-For example, your plan needs more information from a non-contract provider to make a decision about the case, and the extension is in your best interest.
+For example, if your plan needs more information from a non-contract provider to make a decision about the case, and the extension is in your best interest.
 Your plan will notify you in writing if it decided to take an extension.
-Your plan will notify you of the reasons for the delay and inform you of your right to file an expedited (fast) grievance if you disagree with the plan’s decision to take an extension.
+Your plan will tell you the reasons for the delay and inform you of your right to file an expedited (fast) grievance if you disagree with the plan’s decision to take an extension.